Dupuytren Contracture

 - Vibration exposure and manual work—risk doubles if regular (weekly) exposure

-- Diabetes mellitus (DM) (Increases with duration of DM, usually mild; middle and ring finger are involved.)
+- Diabetes mellitus (DM) (increases with duration of DM, usually mild; middle and ring fingers are involved)

 - Excessive alcohol consumption